threefoldfoundation/info_cloud/src/evdc/evdc_remove.md

 # Remove a VDC

-Removing a VDC can be done by clicking on the bin icon.
+Removing a VDC can be done by clicking on the `Red Trash Bin` icon in the `Actions` column.

 ![](img/01_vdc_remove_button.png ':size=200')

+This will open a pop-up to confirm the deletion of the VDC.
+To remove the VDC, add the name of the VDC and press `Confirm`.

 ![](img/02_vdc_remove_confirm.png ':size=400')

-The remaining money on the prepaid wallet will be resent to the originator of the account.
+The remaining money on the prepaid wallet will be sent back to the originator account (the one that provisioned it with TFT).